 - Presentation on one Literary Period and its Noteworthy Authors: Students will present one Literary Period and its Noteworthy Authors in groups of two to three students...NOTE: groups of 3 students will only be considered if all the literary periods have a group to present each of them.
 (First come... first serve on your choice of Period).
-Students should take into account the history read when presenting and create a problem solving activity to check the groups understanding of the material as well as create a summary of the material to be emailed to each course member.
+Students should take into account the history read when presenting and create a problem solving activity to check the groups understanding of the material as well as create a summary of the material to be posted on the course Facebook page.
 Be creative and use technology wherever possible.
 You have approximately 40 min. of class time for this presentation.
-Presentations will be graded on the following aspects: - E-mailed summary that contains relevant information about the socio-historical conditions of the period and the corresponding literary productions This should be sent to each course member ---no later than the day of the presentation (2%). - Use of creative techniques such as a movie presentation, drama, documentary, talk show(s), etc. which brings to life the historical literary period, the authors and their works (2%). - Language performance (2%) will be evaluated as well content on the historical period, the authors and their works (2%), evaluation activity based on the presentation content (1%) & presentation techniques (1%). - ✓ Essay: Students are to read one novel, My Antonia, and one play, "Our Town".
-Students are to research the literary work (author, era, etc) on the web and other sources.
+Presentations will be graded on the following aspects: - Posted summary that contains relevant information about the socio-historical conditions of the period and the corresponding literary productions This should be posted on the course Facebook page no later than the day of the presentation (2%). - Use of creative techniques such as a movie presentation, drama, documentary, talk show(s), etc. which brings to life the historical literary period, the authors and their works (2%). - Language performance (2%) will be evaluated as well content on the historical period, the authors and their works (2%), evaluation activity based on the presentation content (1%) & presentation techniques (1%). - ✓ Essay: Students are to read one novel, To Kill a Mockingbird, and then research the literary work (author, era, etc) on the web and other sources.
 This should then be used to help build the framework/outline towards the creation of a five paragraph essay.
-The essay must follow the specifics found within the breakdown of the undergraduate student quality paragraph-see the attachment.
+The essay must follow the specifics found within the breakdown of the undergraduate student quality paragraph which will be attached to your course Facebook page.